vassar-robotics/navrim-phosphobot/dashboard/README.md

 ## Install Node and npm and uv

-First install nvm.
+1. Install nvm.
 That is a library to manage Node version

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.1/install.sh | bash
 ```

-Restart your terminal.
+2. Restart your terminal.
 You can verify the installation of nvm by runnning:

 ```bash
 command -v nvm
 ```

 The output should be `nvm`

-Then you can install latest version of node by running this command:
+3. Install latest version of node.

 ```bash
 nvm install node # "node" is an alias for the latest version
 ```

+Building the app requires `node>=20`.

 ## Install uv